360PSG/TSEnomBundle/README.md

 SOGEnomBundle is licensed under the MIT License - see the `Resources/meta/LICENSE` file for details

 **Enom API Commands Supported**
+*See [API Command Catalog](http://www.enom.com/APICommandCatalog/index.htm) for more details*

 1. GetAccountInfo
 2. GetTLDList
 3. GetServiceContact
 4. GetOrderList
 5. Check (domain registration)
+6. GetConfirmationSettings

 *more coming soon*